Polarization and multiscale structural balance in signed networks: Introduction

 We demonstrate the utility of our approach in two case studies of polarization in social systems.
-The first is a re-analysis of the famous Sampson's Monks dataset~\cite{sampsonNovitiatePeriodChange1968}, in which we show that the commonly accepted \enquote{ground truth} partition is not SBT-optimal by finding a better one, which also sheds some additional light on the underlying social dynamics.
-In the second study we use our methods to provide strong evidence for increasing polarization in the U.S. Congress based on bill co-sponsorship data~\cite{nealSignTimesWeak2020}.
+The first is a re-analysis of the famous Sampson's Monks dataset~\cite{sampsonNovitiatePeriodChange1968}, in which we show that the commonly accepted \enquote{ground truth} partition is not SBT-optimal by finding better ones, which also shed some additional light on the underlying social dynamics.
+In the second study we use our methods to provide evidence for increasing polarization in the U.S. Congress based on bill co-sponsorship data~\cite{nealSignTimesWeak2020}.